 Step 2: (Photo 2 above) Combine the dry ingredients in a large mixing bowl.
 Fold the wet ingredients into the dry ingredients until just combined.
 Do not overmix.

 Step 3: (Photo 3 above).
-Grease a muffin pan with melted butter or baking spray.
 Scoop about a tablespoon and a half of batter into each muffin cup.
+Make sure the batter covers the entire bottom.
 Sprinkle about 3/4 teaspoon evenly to make an even coat of the cinnamon sugar.

 Step 4: (Photo 4 above).
-Top with another tablespoon and a half or so of batter.
+Top with another tablespoon and a half of batter.
+Make sure the cinnamon sugar is covered with batter.
 Bake at 350 F for 16-18 minutes.
-Allow to cool completely.
-Top cooled muffins with icing, if desired.
+Allow to cool completely before icing or enjoy without icing!

 Expert Tips

-Tip #1: Spoon don’t scoop your flour: Dredging a measuring cup into flour causes you to use more four than needed.
-My Baking Addiction has a great post all about how to measure flour accurately.
+Tip #1: Spoon don’t scoop your flour.
+Dredging a measuring cup into flour causes you to use more four than needed.

-Tip #2: Avoid over mixing the batter: Over mixing will result in dry, tough muffins.
+Tip #2: Avoid overmixing.
+Over mixing will result in dry, tough muffins.
 Mix until just combined.

 Tip #4: I recommend greasing the muffin pan with melted butter or baking spray.
 You can use cupcake liners, but the muffins may stick to the liners.
 I prefer greasing the muffin pan for this recipe.